 “There will be property managers and lessors that are willing to look at the overall merits of your application.”

-Once you can gain a rental history with a property manager, you will then be able to use that reference to more easily apply for future rentals.
+Once you can gain a rental history with a property manager, you can then use that reference to apply for future rentals more easily.